 I’ve been going on junkets (not on public expense) and jaunts for two decades.
 My resumes includes leisure travel stories published in San Diego Magazine, Westways, Hemispheres, Wandermelon.com, FarAndWide.com, and business-travel pieces for Successful Meetings.

-JUNKETS & JAUNTS is my late-career baby.
+JUNKETS & JAUNTS is a passion project.
 I’ve been an editor and a writer in the travel category and many other publishing niches.
 Presented here are travel stories about places as well as the people who live in those locales.
 Would-be travelers want to know where to stay, where to eat and what the latest attractions may be.
 Along the way, human beings cross your path.
-That’s part of the narrative you’ll find here.
+That’s part of the narrative you’ll find in J&J stories.

 Please enjoy the trip,